More haste, less speed.

-Part of the joy of model railways is precisely that they do take time to build — it’s not called a lifelong hobby for nothing 🙂
+Part of the joy of model railways is that they do take time to build — it’s not called a lifelong hobby for anything 🙂

 If I’d just waited before buying the crate I’d have saved £4.
 While this tiny amount normally it’s over 10% of the total budget for this project and money that I could really use elsewhere in the build.